jonbern/climate-data-crawler/README.md

  based on locationIds and not only stationIds.

 ### CdoApiClient
-CdoApiClient represents the lowest level of abstraction for querying CDO web services.
-CdoApiClient abstracts away the data paging behavior of the CDO web services, which makes it challenging to query large record sets programmatically.
-The CdoApiClient handles the paging for you by using multiple requests to page through data and return the complete result set when finished.
+CdoApiClient represents the lowest level of abstraction for querying CDO web services and is also the method which gives the most flexibility.
+You can basically query anything from the CDO web services using the CdoApiClient; It abstracts away the data paging behavior of the CDO web services, which makes it easy to query large data sets.

 ## Getting started